lucky-wolf/DW2-XL/README.md

 - Updated for 1.1.7.1 Beta (Recommended)
 - Fixed missing upgrades in "Special Operations" tech
 - Increased range of some railguns
-- Advanced Robotic Foundaries now upgrades recruitment rate above the base robotic foundry
+- Advanced Robotic Foundries now upgrades recruitment rate above the base robotic foundry
 - Fixed some high end long range scanners to always give fleet bonuses, not ship bonuses (see short range scanners for those)
 - Added countermeasures to sensors in with balance wth targeting bonuses
 - Added all short range sensors to repeatable sensor techs
 - Tweaked AI policies to require +4 minimum suitability for colonization (had it at +1, but too many AI colonies were rebelling)
 - Synthetic Units now cost $4K to recruit (previous $2k which is cost of a normal infantry)
 - Made Quantum Energy Capacitors High tech (start at T6)
+- NOTE: this adds Gizureans, but not Quameno (perhaps next weekend if all goes well)

 ### v1.16.9
 - 1.1.6.8 Beta Update